celeritas-project/H5ToRoot/README.md

 ## Constructors

-Case when the user wants the .root filename to be the same as the .h5 file (apart from the file extension):
 `H5ToRoot(TString   h5InputFilename,
-          TString   rootFilename);`
+          TString   tallyGroupName);`

-Case of a user-specified root filename:
+Case the user wants the .root filename to be the same as the .h5 file (apart from the file extension).

 `H5ToRoot(TString   h5InputFilename,
           TString   tallyGroupName,
           TString   rootFilename);`

-Case the user wants to point to an existing root file.
-This adds the possibility to write several tallies to a single root file:
+Case of a user-specified root filename.

 `H5ToRoot(TString   h5InputFilename,
           TString   tallyGroupName,
           std::shared_ptr<TFile> rootFile);`
+Case the user wants to point to an existing root file.
+This adds the possibility to write several tallies to a single root file.

 ## Public class methods